shuckc/shuckc.github.io/_posts/2021-06-14-fpga-versa-ecp5-board-demo.md

 FPGA Toolchain
 ----

-Install fpga toolchain, I used the [YoWASP binary builds](http://yowasp.org/) by Whitequark which are distributed as... _python packages_ and installed using pip.
-Using a recent 3.6+ python:
+I used the [YoWASP binary builds by Whitequark](http://yowasp.org/) which are distributed as... _python packages_ and installed using pip. `Yosys` is needed for synthesis and `nextpnr-ecp5` for place and route.
+Using a recent 3.6+ python virtual environment:

     $ python -m venv venv
     $ ./venv/Scripts/activate